Lie-orthogonal operators: Invariant ideals of Lie-orthogonal operators

 where for any $i=1,\dots,k$ the operator~$J_i$ is Lie-orthogonal on $I_i$.
 If the center of the algebra~$L$ is not zero then the same representation is true up to the equivalence relation of Lie-orthogonal operators. \end{lemma}

 \begin{proof} The statement of the lemma is equivalent to the fact that each of the ideals is invariant (up to the equivalence relation) with respect to the action of any Lie-orthogonal operator.
-It is sufficient to proof the invariance of the ideals~$I_1$, \dots, $I_k$ for the particular case $k=2$.
+It suffices to prove the invariance of the ideals~$I_1$, \dots, $I_k$ for the particular case $k=2$.
 The center~$Z$ of the algebra $L=I_1\oplus I_2$ can be represented in the form $Z=Z_1\oplus Z_2$, where $Z_1=Z\cap I_1$ and $Z_2=Z\cap I_2$.
 Moreover, $L/I_1\simeq I_2$ and $L/I_2\simeq I_1$.
-Then, if the center of the algebra~$L$ is zero, the invariance of the ideals $I_1$ and $I_2$ directly follows from the lemma~\ref{LemmaOnGenInvIdeals}, as the centers of the ideals $I_1$ and $I_2$ are zero.
+Then, if the algebra~$L$ is centerless, the invariance of the ideals $I_1$ and $I_2$ directly follows from Lemma~\ref{LemmaOnGenInvIdeals}, as these ideals are also centerless.